Operation Round Up

 The program grants about $67,000 a year and has given more than $1 million.

 Deadlines to apply for Operation Round Up grants are April 15, August 15 and December 15.
 Incomplete applications will be rejected.
 Guidelines and an application are listed below.

 There are five board members that decide how to grant Operation Round Up Funds.
-Current members are President Keith Reinowski, of Anamoose; Vice President Steve Peterson, Minot; Secretary Laurie Dannewitz ,Minot, Treasurer Ashley Bruner, of Drake and David Norton of Minot.
+Current members are President Keith Reinowski, of Anamoose; Vice President David Norton, Minot; Secretary Laurie Dannewitz ,Minot, Treasurer Ashley Bruner, of Drake and Kristi Howe of Velva.
 The board is elected from within Verendrye's Member Advisory Committee.

 If the grant request is not for a medical expense, the board typically likes to see requests for tangible items.
 Grants will not be awarded for operating budgets or for school trips or camp scholarships.